fmonteghetti/python-scientific-computing-utils/README.md

 In the command palette of VS code:

-- `File: open workspace from file` and select the desired `.code-workspace` file in the `.vscode` folder
+- `File: Open Workspace from File` and select the desired `.code-workspace` file in the `.vscode` folder.
 - `Python: Select Interpreter` and select the python environment where the package has been installed.

+## Docker (for dolfinx)

+The file `.devcontainer/devcontainer.json` provides a development container that contains the `dolfinx` and `dolfinx_mpc` packages.

+To use it, in the command palette of VS code:

+- `Dev Containers: Open Folder in Container` and select root of this repository.
+- `File: Open Workspace from File` and select the `docker.code-workspace` file in the `.vscode` folder.
+- `Python: Select Interpreter` and select the python environment.

 # License